14 Different Types of Owls in California

 by Photomatt28 is licensed under CC BY-NC-ND 2.0

 Looking for the various types of owls in California?
-California is home to a wide variety of wildlife, including different types of owls.
+California is home to various wildlife, including different types of owls.

 From the tiny Western Screechowl to the imposing Great Horned Owl, California is a great place to explore and observe these mysterious birds of prey.